conorJChan/conorJChan.github.io/_posts/2018-10-19-Excited-About-Poop.md

 while we changed him.
 It went all over his swaddle, mattress, and through the netting of his pack-and-play.

-Going forward, we wait until Conor is finished before changing his diaper after
+Going forward, we wait for 5 minutes after the first poop wave to make sure Conor is finished before changing his diaper after he poops.
-a poop.